-As building disputes are so very technical in nature, It follows that the role of the expert witness is paramount.
+As building disputes are so very technical in nature, it follows that the role of the expert witness is paramount.
 A lawyer is not qualified to inspect and diagnose the cause of construction failure.
 It would be negligent for a construction lawyer to presume in such matters, and he or she would not be indemnified by an insurer for venturing into the expert witness terrain.

 So one’s choice of technical expert is very, very important.
 This being the case, when one engages a technical expert, it is crucial to look for:

-- someone in possession of the relevant skill sets, be they costing, engineering, construction or design
+- someone in possession of the relevant skill sets, be they costing, engineering, construction or design.

-- an expert with whom one is familiar with; a person that is held in high esteem
+- an expert with whom one is familiar with; a person that is held in high esteem.

-- eloquence, as the expert has to be persuasive in the giving of expert opinion
+- eloquence, as the expert has to be persuasive in the giving of expert opinion.

 Alas, unless one has a “road tested relationship with an expert” the only way one can locate experts of higher calibre is by way of word of mouth.
-Otherwise it can be a lottery, because there is no expert accreditation or registration regime.
+Otherwise it can be tantamount to a lottery, because there is no expert accreditation or registration regime.
 Expert witnesses are not found in the categories of building practitioner registrants, so they do not come under the jurisdiction of any oversight body like the VBA.
 Unlike lawyers and doctors, there is no ability to strike an expert off the roll, because there is no roll.